questdb/mindsdb-tutorial/README.md

 make build-mindsdb-image
 ```

-which takes about 5 minutes depending on network speed as it needs to download MindsDB's base image and install
+which may take up to 5 minutes, depending on network speed as it needs to download MindsDB's base image and install
 dependencies to it.
 The result is image `mindsdb/mindsdb:questdb_tutorial`:

 ```bash